 In Madhya Pradesh, the month of August experienced a nominal amount of rainfall due to a gap in the monsoon season.
 The sparse rains during this crucial month, which is typically earmarked for the irrigation of Kharif crops such as soybean, maize, and moong.
-This hindered their growth significantly as it's during this time that the seeds form from the flowers.
+This hindered their growth significantly as it was during this time that the seeds formed from the flowers.
 Consequently, the excessive heat led to drought-like conditions rather than the anticipated rains.
 The rainfall in September somewhat mitigated the damage to the crops.
 However, a large number of farmers saw their soybean grains remain stunted.
 Consequently, these farmers are now receiving less than optimal prices at the market for their undersized produce.

 Soybean sold at 3500-4500 rupees/quintal